 Use CASE instead of UPDATE

-- Although using UPDATE is a natural form which seems logical, many developers overlook it and also it is easy to spot.
+- Although using UPDATE is a natural form that seems logical, many developers overlook it and also it is easy to spot.

 - For example, when inserting data into a temp table and if you want to display a value where it already exists.
 For example, if any of the customers with more ratings needs to be “preferred”, then when it runs, it inserts data into the table and runs an UPDATE and then the column is set to prefer.
 The drawback is that each time the UPDATE statement is done, it has to run two times, for every single write to the table.

 - To solve this usage of inline CASE in SQL query resolves by testing every row for the rating and state is set to ‘Preferred’.